 Courtney Alvarez is the City Attorney for the City of Kingsville.
 She has served as a city attorney for Kingsville since 2000.
 Prior to her career in Kingsville, she worked for several years at an insurance defense firm in Corpus Christi.
 She has been involved with STAP issues since its inception in 2001 and has served on the TCAP Board of Directors since January 2011.
 She has a BBA in International Business and in Finance from the University of Texas at Austin, as well as a Juris Doctorate degree from South Texas College of Law in Houston.

-Karen Bostic is an Assistant City Manager for the City of North Richland Hills and oversees administrative/fiscal services for the City including budget, finance, information services, municipal court, communications, human resources, legislative analysis and organizational analysis.
-She is the city’s liaison for franchised utilities including electricity, telephone and gas.
-She also has oversight over the city’s solid waste contract.
+Karen Bostic is an Assistant City Manager for the City of North Richland Hills and oversees administrative/fiscal services for the City including budget, finance, information services, municipal court, communications, legislative analysis, franchised utilities and the city’s solid waste contract.
 She also oversees community services including the Parks & Recreation Department, Iron Horse Golf Course, NRH2O Family Water Park and the North Richland Hills Public Library.
 Ms. Bostic earned a bachelor’s of business administration in management from the University of Texas at San Antonio and a master’s in public administration from the University of North Texas.
 She joined the City of North Richland Hills in 1999 as the city’s director of budget and research.
 Prior to this, Ms. Bostic held positions with the City of Garland, Texas; the City of Kaufman, Texas and worked for several years in public accounting.
 Ms. Bostic has been on the TCAP Board of Directors since 2011.

 Jonathan Phillips is the Management Assistant for the City of Keller.
 Phillips is responsible for supervising all Administration staff, Maintenance Division and the City’s communication efforts.
 Also included in his duties are special projects, franchise utilities for electric, gas, telephone and cable within the city limits.
 He also manages the City’s contracts for solid waste and recycling services, and cell towers.
 In addition to these roles, he serves as the City’s liaison to the Public Arts Board.
 Jonathan’s background in municipal government spans nine years and includes extensive management experience in parks and recreation and facilities.